PILL-CoDe: Inverse Design of Polypills via Automatic Differentiation for Prescribed Drug-Release Kinetics: Introduction

 \section{Introduction}

-Personalized multidrug tablets, often referred to as \textit{polypills}, enable patient-specific release profile by combining multiple active pharmaceutical ingredients (APIs) and excipients \cite{yasin2024fabrication}.
-Simultaneously, Additive manufacturing (AM) of pills has emerged as a promising approach for creating tailored dosages over time through direct specification of geometry, internal architecture, and material distribution from digital designs.
-Furthermore, AM enables point-of-care (POC) production to improve supply-chain resilience and quality of care by reducing lead times \cite{FDA2022DM,FDA2023Stakeholder}.

-Primarily five AM technologies have gained popularity in pharmaceutical research, namely, binder jet printing~\cite{sen2021pharmaceutical}, fused deposition modeling (FDM)~\cite{iqbal2024status}, semi-solid extrusion (SSE)~\cite{seoane2021semi}, selective laser sintering (SLS)~\cite{charoo2021opportunities}, and stereolithography (SLA)~\cite{deshmane2021stereolithography,Xu2020_IJPharm}.
-Among the earliest industrial implementations, the MIT-based startup Aprecia introduced the ZipDose\texttrademark{} platform in 2008 and demonstrated the feasibility of binder jet printing for fabricating orally disintegrating, high-dose formulations~\cite{FierceBiotech2015}.
-Around the same time, advances in extrusion-based and inkjet-printing techniques provided proof-of-concept studies on how precise control over geometry and internal architecture could be leveraged to modulate drug-release kinetics, laying the groundwork for small-batch and patient-specific tablet manufacturing~\cite{scoutaris2011inkjet, trenfield20183d}.
+Personalized multidrug tablets, often referred to as \textit{polypills}, enable patient-specific release profile by combining multiple active pharmaceutical ingredients and excipients \cite{yasin2024fabrication}.
+Simultaneously, Additive manufacturing of pills has emerged as a promising approach for creating tailored dosages over time through direct specification of geometry, internal architecture, and material distribution from digital designs.
+Furthermore, additive manufacturing enables point-of-care production to improve supply-chain resilience and quality of care by reducing lead times \cite{FDA2022DM,FDA2023Stakeholder}. {Five additive technologies dominate pharmaceutical research: binder jet printing~\cite{sen2021pharmaceutical}, fused deposition modeling~\cite{iqbal2024status}, semi-solid extrusion~\cite{seoane2021semi}, selective laser sintering ~\cite{charoo2021opportunities}, and stereolithography~\cite{deshmane2021stereolithography,Xu2020_IJPharm}.
+Aprecia's ZipDose\texttrademark{} platform (2008) first showed binder jet printing could produce orally disintegrating, high-dose formulations~\cite{FierceBiotech2015}, and parallel extrusion- and inkjet-based studies established that geometry and internal architecture can be tuned to modulate drug-release kinetics~\cite{scoutaris2011inkjet, trenfield20183d}, a principle reinforced by the 2015 FDA approval of \textit{Spritam} (levetiracetam) as the first 3D-printed tablet~\cite{Aprecia2015}.
+Building on this foundation, reconfigurable ``chemistry-on-demand'' systems~\cite{adamo2016demand, zhang2018advanced}, defense and regulatory initiatives toward point-of-care production~\cite{DARPA_Battlefield, lewin2016pharmacy, DARPA_BioMOD_BAA2012, FDA2022DM, FDA2023Stakeholder}, and space-based in-situ manufacturing efforts~\cite{ISS_InSPA, NASA_InSPA} together signal a broader shift toward distributed, on-demand pharmaceutical production.}

-The approval of the 3D-printed tablet \textit{Spritam} (levetiracetam) by the U.S. Food and Drug Administration (FDA) in 2015 was perhaps the first major milestone in personalized medicines via AM, which demonstrated that layer-wise fabrication techniques could meet the stringent quality requirements of pharmaceutical dosage forms~\cite{Aprecia2015}.